-According to a Cisco report, the number of connected devices worldwide will rise from 15 billion to 50 billion by 2020.
+According to a Cisco report, the number of connected devices per person worldwide will rise 50% from from 15 billion to 50 billion by 2020.
 And, at the same time – as we all well know the days of a government employee logging on just during traditional business hours, from 9 a.m. to 5 p.m., in one building, on a handful of devices, is over.

 Feds bring the “constantly connected” mindset from their personal lives, to work, along with new expectations.
 For example, the ability to take and share a photo instantly.
 Instant messaging.
 Social collaboration.
 And access to information – all needed/desired information – anywhere, anytime.